Z4cki/Factorials/README.md

 ## Currently updating this section

 ### TODO
-1. I added Windows support in the makefile, update on how to build the program will follow soon
+1. Added Windows support in the makefile, update on how to build the program will follow soon
 2. Improve computing algorithm
     - add multithreaded merging of intermediate results

 ### Build
-I currently work on a detailed descreption for compilation for Windows.
+Currently working on a detailed descreption for compilation for Windows.
 Compiling **ON** Windows is not possible at the moment.

 Requires GMP [GNU Multiple Precision Library](https://gmplib.org/ "GMP Homepage").